palewire/first-python-notebook/docs/src/notebook.md

 sum(my_list) / len(my_list)
 ```

-Now go back to your list and replace the even numbers with all of the odds betwee zero and ten.
-When you rerun all the subsequent cells you statistics should update to reflect the new values.
+Now go back to your list and replace the even numbers with all of the odds between zero and ten.
+When you rerun all the subsequent cells your statistics should update to reflect the new values.

 ```{code-cell}
 my_list = [1, 3, 5, 7, 9]
 ```

-Add a very large number like 999 to the end of the list and you should see your average value shoot way up, a common issue with the statistic called and outlier or a skew.
+Add a very large number like 999 to the end of the list and you should see your average value shoot way up, a common issue in statistics called an outlier or a skew.

 ```{code-cell}
 my_list = [1, 3, 5, 7, 9, 999]